Sydney Park: Culture and events

 Sydney Park has played an important role in various youth subcultures since its redevelopment – generally without official approval.
 Throughout the 1990s and to the present day the park is used reasonably regularly for the 'Punks Picnic' – a gathering initially of anarcho-punks from Newtown and neighbouring suburbs.
 From 2006 to 2008, after organising a number Punks Picnics, Shaun South hosted the Summer Winds DIY music festival at the brick works site, where a plaque now commemorates the events.
 From 1992 to 1994 the park was also used by the Vibe Tribe for a series of free open-air rave parties that formed an important part of the Sydney electronic music scene throughout the 1990s.
 The last of these Freequency was violently shut down by over 40 riot police.
 Since then, in an effort to avoid such "anti-social behaviour" and illegal gatherings, the South Sydney Council (and now City of Sydney Council) has allowed and promoted community arts festivals on the site.
 In recent years, the park has become home to Sydney's Earthdance event, joining simultaneous dance parties in more than 50 countries to mark the International Day of Peace each September.
 The park has also become the host for the touring Soundwave Festival having its first show there in 2007 and returning in 2008.

 Flora and fauna

 The park area has been extensively replanted with a variety of native trees and shrubs.
 Stormwater retention ponds constructed in the eastern section of the site have been transformed into wetland habitats, partially recreating the original character of the eastern part of the site, and this has attracted a wide variety of bird and animal life including dusky moorhens, Australian magpies and pelicans.
 It has become a breeding place for black swans.

+Water Re-use Project

+The Sydney Park Water Re-use Project won both the Civic Trust Award and Special Award for Sustainability) at the Civic Trust Awards in the UK in 2018.